Skip to main content

 • Does your provider offer other features, such as a fund in which risk is adjusted with age, or a fund that invests widely around the world?

 You can also transfer to another provider by signing up with them directly.
 Your new provider will take care of the transfer process for you and inform you when it’s done.
+It takes approximately 2 weeks for that to occur.
 There is no need to get in touch with your old provider.

 Don’t touch it!

-Once you’ve reviewed what fund category is right for you, found a provider that suits your needs, and put this into action, then the next part is easy – don’t touch it!
+Once you’ve set goals, reviewed what fund is right for you, found a provider that suits your needs, and put this into action, then the next part is easy – don’t touch it!
 This is the key to making your KiwiSaver a success.

 As your balance grows, it can become tempting to fiddle with your account.
-When global stock markets crashed in March 2020 due to the initial fears about COVID-19, we saw far too many KiwiSaver investors, who likely have decades before they will access their balance, switch out of Growth funds and into Cash.
-This panic response will have damaged the long term returns of these investors, as the market recovered and they remained sitting in cash.
+When global stock markets crashed in March 2020 due to the initial fears about COVID-19, in hindsight far too many KiwiSaver investors, who likely have decades before they will access their balance, switch out of Growth funds and into Cash.
+This panic response will have damaged the long-term returns of these investors, as the market recovered and they remained sitting in cash.

 While it is tempting to try and time the market, don’t!
 Let your KiwiSaver do its thing, and check it once a year – if that.
-The only time you need to change is if your personal circumstances have changed.
+The only time you need to change is if your personal circumstances are changing such as, retirement is nearing or you’re buying a home soon.

-Earlier we mentioned the government contribution of $521 to your account each and every year.
+Earlier we mentioned the yearly government contribution of $260.72.
 As is normally always the case, there is no “free lunch”.
-However this as close as you will get to free, and is one of the best returns you can make anywhere – with no hooks!
+However, this is as close as you will get to free, and is one of the best returns you can make.
+It’s important to note that if you earn more than $180,000 in taxable income a year, you don’t qualify for the government contribution.

 So how do you claim your free money?

-To get the Government contribution all you have to do is be a member and contribute at least $1042.86 of your own money between 1 July to 30 June each year.
-It’s that simple – contribute up to $1,043 in a year, you will get an additional $521 free money!
-That’s a 50% return on that investment.
+To get the government contribution all you have to do is be a member and contribute at least $1,042.86 of your own money between 1 July to 30 June each financial year.
+It’s that simple!

-Everybody in KiwiSaver needs to ensure that you claim this.
-If you get to June and you haven’t reached the $1,043 contribution, then make a one-off payment to the IRD or KiwiSaver provider to ensure you claim the full amount.
+Everybody in KiwiSaver should try to take advantage of this.
+If you get to June and you haven’t reached the $1,043 contribution threshold, then you can make a one-off payment to the IRD or KiwiSaver provider to ensure you claim the full amount.
+You simply need to have had a KiwiSaver account (You can still switch providers) for the whole year, otherwise you get prorated especially if joining for the first time.

-KiwiSaver has been designed to help fund your retirement and to help you get into your first home.
-You can only withdraw your funds when you turn 65.
-But in certain circumstances you might be able to get your money out earlier if you’re buying your first home, leaving the country for good, or if you’re in financial hardship or seriously ill.
+KiwiSaver has been designed to help fund your retirement and to help you get into your first home, which is why you commonly hear you can’t withdraw your funds until you turn 65 However in certain circumstances you might be able to get your money out earlier, such as if you’re buying your first home, leaving the country for good, or if you’re in financial hardship.

-• Once you are in the right fund category, don’t switch unless your personal circumstances have changed!
+• Once you are in the right fund category, don’t switch unless your personal circumstances are changing.

 The Kernel KiwiSaver Plan